 Starring: Charlize Theron, Nicole Kidman and Margot Robbie

-Bombshell is based upon employees' accounts trying to expose sexual harassment at Fox News.
+Bombshell is based on employees' accounts trying to expose sexual harassment at Fox News.

 Following Gretchen Carlson getting fired (ostensibly for supporting a weapons ban), she pursued a discrimination lawsuit against Roger Ailes (the then Fox CEO).
 After being defeated, Roger Ailes is fired by Rupert Murdoch.
 Ailes settles Carlson's lawsuit for $20 million and an apology from Fox, but with a gagging order.